suchjs/vp-suchjs/docs/en/types/date.md

 Such.as(":date:['tomorrow','+6 months']");
 ```

-- `%` formatting, by default, the date type is formatted as `yyyy-mm-dd`, year-month-day, but this may usually not what you want to get, so you need to set a formatting to format the date.
+- `%` formatting, by default, the `:date` type will return a `Date` object, but this may usually not what you want to get, so you need to set a formatting to get a formated date string.

 ```javascript
 // set the date to the range from yesterday to tomorrow,